History & Structure

 - To further contribute to national and international collaboration on HTA with other HTA organisations.

-- To improve communication of and engagement with HTW work and advice through the use of a communications strategy and implementation plan.
+- To improve communication of and engagement with HTW work and guidance through the use of a communications strategy and implementation plan.

-- To evaluate the impact of HTW work and advice through the use of an impact and evaluation strategy.
+- To evaluate the impact of HTW work and guidance through the use of an impact and evaluation strategy.

 Country: Wales, United Kingdom